COHEJH/RenderedUnconscious/README.md

 >
 > <em>Lao Tzu, Chinese philospher</em>

 "Build a 3D engine!" they said.
 "It'll be fun!" they said.
-4 hours of neurosis later, I present the world with this abomination.
+4 hours of neurosis later, I present the world with this abomination (yet another ray tracer the world doesn't particularly want or even need).

 Written in Python for maximum ~~ease of understanding~~, sorry - pain.
 What's worse is that I found it kind of fun.
 I must complete the journey with a rasteriser soon.